sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 ## Today is not warm
 ```

-Finally, conditional structures can be **nested**.
-That is, a conditional structure can be included as part of the code block to be executed after the condition is tested.
-For instance, in the example below, a second conditional structure is included in the code block to be executed in the case the condition is false.
+Finally, conditional statements can be **nested**.
+That is, a conditional statement can be included as part of the code block to be executed after the condition is tested.
+For instance, in the example below, a second conditional statement is included in the code block to be executed in the case the condition is false.

 ```r